MirandaLv/Marsh_Mapping/dataset/raw/Sentinel-2/README.md

 1. Follow this link (https://documentation.dataspace.copernicus.eu/APIs/S3.html) to create a CDSE account, and getting the ACCESS KEY and SECRET KEY to access data saved on S3.
 2. Open the python file 'sentinel_downloader.py' in your python file editor under the 'sentinel' folder.
 3. Replace the ACCESS KEY and SECRET KEY variables with your CDSE credential.![Alt text](screenshots/keys.png).
 4. There are a few variables to adjust based on your need, for example, the maximum percentage of cloud cover 'MAX_CLOUD_COVER' allowed in your imagery filter, START_DATE and END_DATE for when was the imagery collected, the AOI_PATH is the .geojson or .shapefile boundary of your AOI.
+Make sure that the .geojson file or the .shapefile is saved under the 'dataset/raw' folder, correct the file name in the code as needed.
 5. The sentinel_downloader.py script retrieves available Sentinel imagery that overlaps with your area of interest (AOI) based on specified filter criteria.
 6. A series of matching tiles that intersect the study area will be downloaded.
 For larger areas, multiple tiles meeting the specified criteria (e.g., cloud coverage, acquisition time) may be retrieved.
 When multiple tiles cover the same area and meet all criteria, the selection will be based on the lowest cloud coverage.
 7. Run this code on terminal, to download the sentinel imagery:

     `python sentinel_downloader.py`

+The raw data will be downloaded to 'dataset/raw/Sentinel-2' folder.